sumeet-bansal/sedsucsd.org/README.md

 # sedsnew

 This is a refresh of the SEDS UCSD site.
-It includes PHP for more automation and making future changes more easily.
+It provides a facelift, cleaner, and more modern styling for the existing site.
+Future versions will be built (with PHP) in artemis' internal CMS.

 <hr>